M. M. Kaye: Life

 Published in 1978, The Far Pavilions became a worldwide bestseller on publication and caused the successful republishing of Shadow of the Moon, with the previously-deleted sections restored, Trade Wind and Kaye's crime novels.
 Kaye also wrote and illustrated The Ordinary Princess, a children's book that was called "refreshingly unsentimental" by an article in Horn Book Magazine.
 She originally it wrote as a short story, and wrote a half-a-dozen detective novels, including Death in Kashmir and Death in Zanzibar.
 Her autobiography has been published in three volumes and was collectively entitled Share of Summer: The Sun in the Morning, Golden Afternoon, and Enchanted Evening.

 In March 2003, Kaye was awarded the Colonel James Tod International Award by the Maharana Mewar Foundation of Udaipur, Rajasthan, for her "contribution of permanent value reflecting the spirit and values of Mewar."

 Widowed in 1985, Kaye lived with her sister in a wing of Kaye's older daughter's house in Hampshire from 1987.
-Kaye relocated to Suffolk in 2001 and was residing in Lavenham when she died on 29 January 2004, at age 95.
+Kaye relocated to Suffolk in 2001 and was residing in Lavenham when she died on 29 January 2004, aged 95.
 At sunset on 4 March 2006, Kaye's ashes were scattered over the waters from a boat in the middle of Lake Pichola.
 The duty was performed by Michael Ward, the producer of the West End musical version of The Far Pavilions, and his wife, Elaine.
 A grandson is the comedian James Bachman.